How to Extend Your MEXT Scholarship

 There are a few situations where it is impossible to extend your scholarship.
 Fortunately, these situations will apply to a very, very small number of students, but let’s get them out of the way first:

 • If you are already a doctoral degree student.
+(There is no subsequent level to move on to!)

 • If you are in a degree program and want to become a research student.